flyingmachine/brave-clojure-web/content/using-emacs-with-clojure.md

 In this chapter you'll learn how to use Emacs to efficiently develop a Clojure application.
 You'll learn:

--   How to start a REPL process that's connected to Emacs
+*   How to start a REPL process that's connected to Emacs
--   How to work with Emacs windows
+*   How to work with Emacs windows
--   A cornucopia of useful key bindings
+*   A cornucopia of useful key bindings
-    -   How to evaluate an expression
+    *   How to evaluate an expression
-    -   How to compile the file you're editing
+    *   How to compile the file you're editing
-    -   How to switch to the namespace of your current file
+    *   How to switch to the namespace of your current file
--   How to handle errors
+*   How to handle errors
--   Intro to Paredit
+*   Intro to Paredit

 If you want to start digging in to Clojure code, please do skip ahead!
 You can always return later.

 ## Fire up your REPL!

-REPL stands for "Read-Eval-Print Loop", and a REPL is a great tool for quickly developing code.

-To connect Emacs to a REPL, we're going to use the Emacs package [CIDER](https://github.com/clojure-emacs/cider).
+To connect Emacs to a REPL, you're going to use the Emacs package [CIDER](https://github.com/clojure-emacs/cider).
 If you followed the instructions in the previous chapter you should already have it installed, but you can also install it by running `M-x